 How the Agile Mindset Benefits Knowledge Services – Q&A Part I

-Published on Sep 13, 2023
+Last updated Dec 23, 2024 | Published on Sep 13, 2023

 by Todd Taber

 The Agile mindset empowers Knowledge Services’ technology team to bring innovative, secure tech solutions to our clients.
-By owning the technology that powers our core services, Knowledge Services stands apart and can deliver superior levels of security, reporting, and stability for State and Local governments across the United States.
+By owning the technology that powers our core services, Knowledge Services stands apart and can deliver superior levels of security, reporting, and stability for state and local governments across the United States.

 Dave Stenger, CIO of Knowledge Services, has guided the company’s development team for 20 years.
 In that time, he’s helped the company scale its technology to meet increasing demand and safeguard it from cyberattacks.
 As craftsmen in their field, Stenger challenges his teams to constantly bring new value to Knowledge Services’ clients.
 One of the chief engines to drive innovation is the development team’s Agile mindset and principles.
 Under Agile, cross-discipline teams work together during sprints to accomplish various tasks to maintain and bring new features to Knowledge Services’ tech stack.
 Discover how adopting Agile challenged Dave and his team and learn the many benefits it brings Knowledge Services’ customers.